Secularism in Albania: Zogist era

 In 1924 the government led by Ahmet Zogolli (later King Zog) passed a decree in which the religious communities of Albania would be granted a special status that gave the state the right to monitor the ban of religious political activities.
 They would also have no jurisdiction in the Albanian state, no subsidies or relations with outside organisations or persons.

 In 1928, a new constitution was put in force which proclaimed King Zog and abolished Islamic law, Canon Law and the Albanian customary law, adopting in their place a civil code based on the Swiss one, as Atatürk's Turkey had done in the same decade.
 The new constitution declared:

 In a 1929 congress, the Muslim community, under pressure from the government, adopted the template of Albanianism, including its twist towards European modernity and civilizational progress.
 In line with state-demanded reforms, the Sunnis’ 1929 congress, which was de facto organized by the state, adopted highly controversial reforms, including the use of Albanian as the official language for sermons, the unification of all local madrassas into a single institution, and the closure of the mosques.
 The Muslim community's reshuffled statutes required its head ‘to be faithful to the King, to the fatherland and to respect the Constitution with national consciousness”.
 The 1929 Civil Code abolished also remaining competences of the Islamic courts by stripping the Muslim hierarchy of any forms of political and legal authority.

 In 1930 the Albanian Ministry of Education passed a decree which forces religious communities to finance their own religious schools and lessons.
 The law hit the Muslim community hard because they could not finance them, and as a result of it in 1938 there were only 2-3 madrasas left in all of Albania.

 From 1933 until 1936 all private schools were banned, which in practice meant that Catholic schools could not operate in Albania.
 The government of Zog was forced to backtrack after Italian and international pressure.

-Italian and Germany occupation
+Italian and German occupation

 The relations with the state and the religious communities improved after the 1939 occupation, since both the Italians and the Germans wanted to have good relations with the religious communities of Albania.
 During the occupation a limited number of religious lessons were maintained.